Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 • Latest case information

-• COVID-19 symptoms
+• Covid-19 symptoms

 • What financial support is available

-• Things people need to do to unite against COVID-19
+• Things people need to do to unite against Covid-19

 Ardern said since so many Kiwis already have WhatsApp, the Government didn't consider building its own app.